 - Don't give coffee, tea, or liquid stimulants to sober a person up.
 (You will likely end up with a wide-awake drunk.)

 - Don't give a person a cold shower; the shock may cause the person to pass out, perhaps causing injuries.

-- Don't try to walk, run or exercise a drunk person.
+- Don't try to walk, run or exercise with an intoxicated person.